gongwolf/ICDE2019_CSQ/readme.md

 > 4. java -jar constrainSkylineQuery.jar -m IndexBuilding -gs 2000 -gd 4 -gm 3 -hn 200 -hd 3 -r 15 -u 60 -id 30
 > 5. java -jar constrainSkylineQuery.jar -m ApproxMixed -gs 2000 -gd 4 -gm 3 -hn 200 -hd 3 -r 15 -d 30 -v true -i true -e actual

-##### 2.Conduct the query by using the approxRange method on the real-world data of SF.
+##### 2.Conduct the query by using the approxRange method on the real-world data of SF using the actual distance in meters.
 1. Put the ```SF_NodeInfo.txt```, ```SF_SegInfo.txt```, and ```staticNode_real_SF``` of San Francisco under the folder ```Data\SF```
 2. Create the Neo4j DB files for SF.
 3. Store the POI objects of SF to the Rtree
 4. Build the index with *500* meters for all the network nodes.
 In order to make the distance calculation to be actual meters,  the parameter ```-e actual``` is added.
 5. Conduct the query with a random query point. **Make sure the parameter ```-e actual``` is added.
 If the approximate methods are called and the ```-v``` is set to true, make sure the overall index is created before (```java -jar constrainSkylineQuery.jar -m IndexBuilding -c SF -gm 3 -id -1 -e actual```)**
+6. if ```-v``` parameter is set ```True```, the index file of SF with index distance ```-1``` need to be created.
 > java -jar constrainSkylineQuery.jar -m CreateRoadNetworkDB -c SF
 > java -jar constrainSkylineQuery.jar -m GenerateSynethicPOIsData -c SF -gm 3
-> java -jar constrainSkylineQuery.jar -m IndexBuilding -c SF -gm 3 -id 1500 -e actual
+> java -jar constrainSkylineQuery.jar -m IndexBuilding -c SF -gd 4  -gm 3 -id 1500 -e actual
-> java -jar constrainSkylineQuery.jar -m ApproxRange -c SF -gm 3 -d 1500 -v true -i true -e actual
+> java -jar constrainSkylineQuery.jar -m ApproxRange -c SF -gd 4  -gm 3 -d 1500 -v true -i true -e actual
+> java -jar constrainSkylineQuery.jar -m IndexBuilding -c SF -gd 4  -gm 3 -id -1 -e actual

+##### 3.Conduct the query by using the approxRange method on the real-world data of SF using the euclidean distance instead of actual meters.
+1. Step 1 ~ 3 are same as previous query.
+2. Convert the actual meters to euclidean distance and build the index with the converted index distance.
+3. Query by using the specified distance with index.
+> java -jar constrainSkylineQuery.jar -m CreateRoadNetworkDB -c SF
+> java -jar constrainSkylineQuery.jar -m GenerateSynethicPOIsData -c SF -gm 3
+> java -jar constrainSkylineQuery.jar -m IndexBuilding -c SF -gd 4  -gm 3 -id 0.0105
+> java -jar constrainSkylineQuery.jar -m ApproxRange -c SF -gd 4  -gm 3 -d 0.0105  -v true -i true
+> java -jar constrainSkylineQuery.jar -m IndexBuilding -c SF -gd 4  -gm 3 -id -1

 ## Acknowledgements
 pecial thanks to java implementatioan fo the [R*-tree](http://chorochronos.datastories.org/?q=node/43)\[1\].